On Friday, GM, something of a branding basket case in recent times, surprised everyone by coming out of bankruptcy protection after only 40 days.

-GM's new chief executive, Fritz Henderson, was keen to recognise the ‘intensity, decisiveness and speed' that enabled the new firm, now known as the General Motors Company, to exit bankruptcy in record time.
-He then laid out his plan to revitalise it.
+GM’s new chief executive, Fritz Henderson, was keen to recognize the ‘intensity, decisiveness and speed’ that enabled the new firm, now known as the General Motors Company, to exit bankruptcy in record time.
+He then laid out his plan to revitalize it.

 Henderson’s presentation was professional, and the journalists in the room lapped it up.
 However, to me it seemed that the stark reality of Friday’s session was that the new GM could expire, too, as a result of the same brand ineptitude that destroyed it the first time around.

 Let’s start with the 40-day bankruptcy.
 GM might be proud of coming out early, but, in my opinion, it’s a stupid move.
 If I know anything about brand revitalization, it is that it takes time to work out what’s wrong and develop a plan to fix things.
 Once you press the green button marked ‘The turnaround begins’, as GM did on Friday, things move frighteningly fast.